Doubly Robust Identification for Causal Panel Data Models: Two Paths to Identification: The General Case

-As a result, a certain convex combination of $\tau(U_i)$ can be identified whenever $\mathbb{W}_\outcome$ is non-empty.
-A natural question when this is the case.
-The answer is quite simple: the matrix $\mbw$ should contain at least one of the following three submatrices (up to permutations):
+\begin{remark} A certain convex combination of $\tau_t(U_i)$ can be identified whenever $\mathbb{W}_\outcome$ is non-empty.
+A necessary and sufficient condition for this is simple: the matrix $\mbw$ should contain at least one of the following two submatrices (up to permutation of columns):

-Consider each of these three cases separately.
-In the first case there are adoptors of the treatment with $(W_{it}=0,W_{it+1}=1)$ and in the same periods $t$ and $t+1$ non-adoptors with $(W_{it}=0,W_{it+1}=0)$.
-In the second case there are adoptors of the treatment with $(W_{it}=0,W_{it+1}=1)$ and in the same periods $t$ and $t+1$ units who have already adopted and keep the treatment, with $(W_{it}=1,W_{it+1}=1)$.
-In the last case there are adopters with $(W_{it}=0,W_{it+1}=1)$ and units who switch out with $(W_{it}=1,W_{it+1}=0)$.
+Both situations require presence of adopters (or ``movers'') of different types.
+The first one corresponds to the familiar difference-in-difference design: there are adopters $i$ of the treatment, and periods $t$ and $t'$ with $(W_{it}=0,W_{it'}=1)$ and in the same periods $t$ and $t'$ non-adopters $i'$ with $(W_{i't}=0,W_{i't'}=0)$.
+In the second case, there are adopters with $(W_{it}=0,W_{it'}=1)$ and units who switch out with $(W_{i't}=1,W_{i't'}=0)$.
 To put this discussion in perspective, it is not sufficient to have assignment matrices of the type

-where with the first design some units are always in the control group and all others are always in the treatment group, and where with the second design all units adopt the treatment at exactly the same time.
+where with the first design some units are always in the control group and all others are always in the treatment group, in the second design all units adopt the treatment at exactly the same time.
+The third design is more complicated, because at a first sight $\mbw_5$ looks very similar to $\mbw_1$; the key difference is that with $\mbw_1$ we have a control period and this allows us to deal with unobserved unit-specific differences.
+With $\mbw_5$ this is no longer feasible and we need to use negative weights that are disallowed.
+Standard two-way fixed effect estimator treats $\mbw_1$ and $\mbw_5$ symmetrically and this is the reason why the standard estimand might be outside of the convex hull of treatment effects. \end{remark}